Billions-joel/advanced-java-20130401/README.md

 * Makes it easier to subclass correctly (LSP)
 * Makes structural identity stable (safe for use in hash-based collections)
 * Makes client code easier to write
+* Immutable objects can be shared safely between threads

 Liskov Substitution Principle
 -----------------------------